Skip to content

 Even if you don’t get a stylist, get a friend who KNOWS and will be honest to tell you which clothes look best and show your “assets” to the best advantage.
 Bring someone along to your shoot (ask your photographer first) as a third (or rather, fifth and sixth) eye to straighten your collar, get that stray hair out of your face, powder your nose, tell you that your fist doesn’t look good butted up against your chin like that… you get the idea.
 Your photographer might be focused on light and getting you with your eyes open, not necessarily on those little staging details.

-4. PLAN YOUR BACKGROUND
+4. PLAN YOUR BACKGROUND & COLOURS

 Remember also that the background image and your clothing colours might well be the inspiration for the colour scheme for your site.
 Choose colours that you like and that look great with your skin tone!
 Natural textures like rock, wood, a garden, or brick, will usually make a far more interesting background than a flat white wall.
 On the other hand, if you and your designer have in mind a full page photo with text superimposed – a white or light grey background might work really well!
 Plan for the site and image you have in mind, or ask your web designer for suggestions.

-5. STUDIO SHOOTS
+6. STUDIO SHOOTS

-6. STUDIO BACKGROUND COLOURS
+7. STUDIO BACKGROUND

-7. FEATURE YOUR INSTRUMENT
+8. FEATURE YOUR INSTRUMENT

 A website should make it’s subject clear on first glance, without your having to read the text body.
 So, if you are a pianist or a flutist, there should be a piano or flute in at least some of your promo shots.
 If you are a musician, the website is not just about you, it’s about you, your music and your instrument.

-8. ORDERING
+9. ORDERING

 You don’t need your photographer to crop your image if you’re getting a digital copy.
 For web, you want as much background as you can get, to start with.
 And, you don’t necessarily need 20 different shots to display on your site.
 If you are an instrumentalist your website is, fundamentally, about your music – too many photos can look a bit superficial.
 One shot on each page of your site should be more than enough.
 Singers can do more because they are featured in staged productions and their bodies and facial expressions are intrinsic to their art.
 But even with singers, I would limit to one or two photos per page, a gallery of performance shots and a few promotional downloadables.